 Where else can you find Thai-inspired goat shoulder?
 Smoking Goat opened on Denmark Street in Soho around the same time as Som Saa, during a wave of interest in Thai-inspired restaurants that the cool kids are calling Nu-Thai.
 I’m extremely disappointed to discover that it’s recently closed, as the lease expired?!
 That’s ridiculous.
 The good news is that they opened a second goat in Shoreditch, and hope to return to Soho in the near future.
 Ben Chapman, the chef behind Smoking Goat, is also the man behind the super popular Kiln.
 This is hands down one of the best restaurants in London for Thai food.

 As I mentioned before, my Top 10 is always changing along with trying new places and keeping up with all the new openings!
 Although I’ve not eaten at these yet, these are the restaurants I’ve heard the most about and would like to try soon.
 I can’t review the food, but I can tell you why I’m interested.

-- Padella, Borough Market: Apparently,, Padella makes the best – and cheapest – pasta in London.
+- Padella, Borough Market: Apparently Padella makes the best – and cheapest – pasta in London.
 Jumping on the pasta resurgence, there’s another new place called Pastaio that’s joined the competition.
-I haven’t tried either yet, but it’s on my to do!
+I haven’t tried either yet, but it’s on my to-do list.

 - Barrafina, Drury Lane, Covent Garden: Some rate this place as the best for Spanish tapas in London.
 I’ll have to try it first to give my opinion!
 I really love Donostia at Seymour Place, or Tendido Cero on Old Brompton Road.